dopaminedtox/dopaminedtox/templates/_plan.md

 - - Youtube subscriptions
 - - Facebook, Instagram, Twitter and all the stuff

-First of all we need to cut out of any news, chit-chats, useless image and video scrolling.
+First of all we need to cut out any news, chit-chats, useless image and video scrolling.

 - ⬜️ Know your focus time